tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

     staticData: await getStaticData(ALL_LOCALES),
     observerOptions: {
       // include full information about the key into the watermark
+      // make sure you have newest SDK for this feature
       fullKeyEncode: true,
     },
     // locale is already detected by next-intl package